mercadona/rele/docs/guides/unrecoverable_middleware.rst

             'credentials.json'
         ),
         'GC_PROJECT_ID': 'photo-uploading-app',
-        'MIDDLEWARE': ['rele.contrib.unrecoverable_middleware']
+        'MIDDLEWARE': ['rele.contrib.UnrecoverableMiddleWare']
     }
     config = rele.config.setup(RELE)

-Then in your subscription handler if you encounter a incompatible message raise the `UnrecoverableException`.
+Then in your subscription handler if you encounter an incompatible message raise the `UnrecoverableException`.
 Your message will be `.acked()` and it will not be redelivered to your subscription.

 .. code:: python